arboleya/coffee-toaster/README.md

 	vendors: ['vendors/x.js', 'vendors/y.js', ... ]
 ````

 It's an ordered array of all your vendor's paths.
-These files must be purely<BR>
-javascript, preferably minified ones -- Toaster will not compile or minify<BR>
-them, only concatenate everything.
+These files must be purely javascript, preferably minified ones -- Toaster will not compile or minify them, only concatenate everything.

 ### Bare